|

 • Entry: Pick up, Sweep and Mop

-• Living Room: Pick up (I normally do this room during Layla’s nap and have her pick up all her toys in it beforehand), Vacuum, Vacuum couch, Dust.
+• Living Room: Pick up (I normally do this room during Layla’s nap and have her pick up all her toys in it beforehand), Vacuum, Vacuum couch, Wipe down hard surfaces.

 living room clean

 It just clicks in my brain to organize my homemaking by different tasks completely finished on each day and has made a huge difference in my ability to keep up with things around the house.
-I also feel like having everything clean at once keeps us motivated to keep up with cleaning and tidying throughout the week.
+The best part of having everything clean at once is it also keeps our family motivated to keep up with cleaning and tidying throughout the week.

 How do you approach cleaning and other household tasks?
 Do you do your cleaning all on one day or spread it out?